ricardocarva/Credit-Card-Fraud-Detection/README.md

 incorporate other evaluation metrics and document it in our final project report.

 ## Baseline Techniques
-The baseline techniques used for a random forest classification in our project’s case involves the following steps.
+The baseline techniques used for a Random Forest Classification (RFC) and XGBoost in our project’s case involves the following steps.
 | #  |  Step  |  Description  |
 | :---------------- | :------: | ----: |